Reproduction, Sexual Health, & Gynecology

 This course focuses on the basic principles underlying the typical processes of reproduction and development and their clinical correlates.
 The content areas in this course span fertilization thru menopause including: gametogenesis, embryogenesis, pregnancy adaptation, fetal development, childhood development, puberty, intimate partner violence, menopause and aging.

-3. To understand the roles of reproductive hormones in regulating physiologic processes throughout the continuum of development.
+5. Explain the roles of reproductive hormones in regulating physiologic processes throughout the continuum of reproductive development.

 Educational Methods